-(96) The Second Vatican Council laid the foundations for the renewal of the theology of ministry and sacraments.
-These constitute the foundation for invalidating magisterial argumentation figures with regard to the ordination of women, which have moved to the centre in recent years and which link questions of sacramental and ministerial theology with gender anthropology which is also increasingly contentious.
-The decisive factor here is in particular the Spirit-worked presence of the risen Christ in the celebration of the Eucharist.
+The Second Vatican Council laid the foundations for the renewal of the theology of ministry and sacraments.
+These can constitute the foundation for invalidating magisterial argumentation figures with regard to the ordination of women, which have moved to the centre in recent years and which link questions of sacramental and ministerial theology with gender anthropology.
+The Spirit-worked presence of the risen Christ in the celebration of the Eucharist should be measured here in particular.

-(97) The question accordingly arises as to the theological meaning of the bride-bridegroom metaphor laid down in the Old Testament.
+The question accordingly arises as to the theological meaning of the bride-bridegroom metaphor laid down in the Old Testament.
 In essence, this metaphor serves the concern of monotheism and of the special relationship between YHWH and Israel: that Israel has only one God, just as the bride and bridegroom are exclusive to one another.
 Accordingly, the Christian-adapted bride-bridegroom metaphor was never unambiguously attributed to the respective genders, but has also been attributed in exactly the opposite direction: For example, in speaking of the "anima ecclesiastica" (Origenes, Bernard of Clairvaux); from here, the symbolism has a tradition in mysticism.
-It however appears questionable - and even dangerous - to assign the typological speech of the bridegroom and the bride in the sense of roles to consecrated ministers and lay people in the sacramental acts: For the accounts of no small number of victims of sexual violence and spiritual abuse in the sphere of the Church (especially girls and women) also document that this gender typology in particular has become a gateway for abuse.
+It however appears questionable to assign the typological speech of the bridegroom and the bride in the sense of roles to consecrated ministers and lay people in the sacramental acts.
+The accounts of no small number of victims of sexual violence and spiritual abuse in the sphere of the Church (especially girls and women) also document that this gender typology in particular has become a gateway for abuse.
+This is also connected to queries as to the abovementioned statements of Pope Francis in Querida Amazonia, No. 101.

-(98) Even beyond this bride-bridegroom metaphor, an interpretation of the representation of Christ that refers to the natural gender of a minister is difficult to bear for people who have experienced sexualised violence at the hands of priests.
+Even beyond this bride-bridegroom metaphor, an interpretation of the representation of Christ that refers to the natural gender of a minister is difficult to bear for people who have experienced sexualised violence at the hands of priests.
 The question arises as to whether it should really be the fact that the minister is a man, his physical body, that qualifies him to adequately represent Jesus Christ in the celebration of the Eucharist.
 Any spiritual glorification of the difference between the genders for the purpose of role assignments within the Church must be critically questioned in a highly fundamental sense, especially in the context of the theology of ministry.
-One should therefore recall here the "presence of strong and generous women who, undoubtedly called and prompted by the Holy Spirit, baptized, catechized, prayed and acted as missionaries" According to the unanimous testimony of the Church's traditional teaching, the conferring of baptism is one of the apostolic tasks and powers in the same way as consecration in the Eucharist.
+One should therefore recall here the "presence of strong and generous women who, undoubtedly called and prompted by the Holy Spirit, baptized, catechized, prayed and acted as missionaries" (Querida Amazonia 99).
+According to the unanimous testimony of the Church's traditional teaching, the conferring of baptism is one of the apostolic tasks and powers in the same way as consecration in the Eucharist.
+Women who baptise, driven by the Holy Spirit, act "in persona Christi", who as the Head of the Church is the actual conferrer of baptism (cf. Second Vatican Council, Sacrosanctum Concilium 7).
+They thus also act in a priestly capacity in the name of the Church.
 If the possibility of the representation of Christ in the conferring of baptism is not bound to the male gender, then why should this be so when it comes to presiding over the Eucharist?